 A few months ago I started seeing DIY laundry detergents on Pinterest and I thought people were crazy for making their own!
 That’s like extreme homemaking, right?!
-Well, guess what?
-I looked into a bit and I’ve become one of those crazy people!
-And maybe I’ll convince you to become one too.

 I made the switch from using Tide to Homemade for 1 major reason: COST.